-The following pages briefly describe the components of our dual language instructional program option, and summarize the following in table format: Related goals; Program models (if applicable); Students served; Key program components; Staff credential requirements; and Relevant parent information.
+The following pages briefly describe the components of each instructional program option, and summarize the following in table format: Related goals; Program models (if applicable); Students served; Key program components; Staff credential requirements; and Relevant parent information.
+Additional tables delineate the expectations for a student's linguistic and academic progress for each instructional model by time in the District.